PrimaveraDeveloper/lithium/dir/common/specs/obs-spec-1.0.md

 `IBANValidationState` indicates the result of the validation.
 It has 3 possible values:

 - `Valid`: the IBAN is valid.
-- `Invalid`: the IBAN is valid.
+- `Invalid`: the IBAN is invalid.
 - `NotValidated`: if, for any reason, the service is not capable of validating the number.

 > Since the validation algorithm is implemented in the client library - there is no communication whatsoever with the cloud service - the service client can be created like in the previous example (the service URI is not used and there is no need to pass in the service credentials).

 #### Lookup

-To lookup an IBAN number:

-Lookup works the same, only the result is different, including additional information about the IBAN number:
+Lookup works the same as validation, only the result is different, including additional information about the IBAN number:

 ```csharp
 using (OpenBankingClient serviceClient = new OpenBankingClient(